-A good middle ground alternative to get from Chiang Mai to Koh Chang is to combine a flight and a van or bus ride.
+A good middle-ground alternative to get from Chiang Mai to Koh Chang is to combine a flight and a van or bus ride.
 We took the early morning 6:55am Bangkok Airways flight to Suvarnabhumi Airport (BKK).
-After exiting the luggage pickup area, we went Door 8 on the first floor (Level 1) and bought tickets for a VIP van to Koh Chang at a small service desk from the company Suvarnabhumi Burapa Co, Ltd. Or you can book the TTT bus & ferry ticket combo online.
+After exiting the luggage pickup area, we went Door 8 on the first floor (Level 1).
+There we bought tickets for a VIP van to Koh Chang at a small service desk from the company Suvarnabhumi Burapa Co, Ltd. Or you can book the TTT bus & ferry ticket combo online.

-It’s an air-conditioned 10 seater van that offered door-to-door service from the airport to our hotel on Koh Chang, which took about 7.5 hours total.
-Alternatively, we could have taken the 40 seater air-conditioned bus, but it would have dropped us off at the Centre Point Pier after a 5.5 hour drive and we would have still paid for our ferry ticket and then transportation to our hotel on the island.
+The air-conditioned 10 seater van offered door-to-door service from the airport to our hotel on Koh Chang.
+It was a 7.5-hour drive.
+Alternatively, we could have taken the 40-seat air-conditioned bus, but it would have dropped us off at the Centre Point Pier after a 5.5-hour drive.
+Then we would have been responsible for buying a ferry ticket and finding transportation to our hotel on the island.

 Suvarnabhumi Burapa Co, Ltd Tickets to Koh Chang